taoky/adventofcode/README.md

 - Day 12: BFS
 - Day 13: Interesting as you need to write a simple parser and comparer.
 - Day 15: Be careful of result overflowing.
 And when calculating range on a fixed y with Manhattan distance, don't count when y is too far away.
+  - Part II could be done trickly: Instead of calculating all ranges on all y in [0, 4000000], you can get four segments for each sensor that it "just right" could not find beacons on them.
+Find all intersections of segments, and check if they are far enough from all sensors.
 - Day 16: Eliminate intermediate state by using Floyd-Warshall algorithm to get shortest path distances between start point and all active valves.
 - Day 17 Part II: It's impossible to calculate directly even when O(n) (as n = 1000000000000).
 You need to find a repeating pattern when simulating.
 A `std::collection::HashSet` is a good choice for storing the state.
 - Day 18: Floodfilling.